KevinUSCU/react-inbox/README.md

 # React Inbox
-> Class assignment for Galvanize Web Dev immersive to practice building a frontend in React.
+> Class assignment for Galvanize Web Dev immersive to practice building a front-end in React.

 The spec and html was provided as part of the class assignment, but the rest of the code and implementation is mine.